NitrousT/p5-motion-planning/README.md

 3. Track the centerline on the traveling lane.

+I have also edited variable ```P_STOP_LINE_BUFFER``` in ```planning_params.h``` to 2.15m ensure the car stops well below the required position.
+This was changed from 0.5m because 0.5m is very short time that does not account for other delays and causes the vehicle to move past the stop line.

 ## Dependency - Udacity VM Workspace
 The state code in this repository is aligned to run on the Udacity VM workspace.
 Refer to the classroom page **Ubuntu VM Workspace - Overview** to learn how to access the VM workspace and its restrictions and best practices.